 - Total reads made by organizational hierarchy.
 This visual contains a dynamic hierarchy which allows you to hover at the top of the card and navigate up and down through your org structure.

 - Total unique readers compared with engaged members.
 This gives you an idea of the portion of purely passive users within each org unit.
 This visual contains a dynamic hierarchy which allows you to navigate up and down through your org structure.

 - Most users spend some days taking only passive actions and reading content on the Yammer platform.
 This counts the number of days each user has only been reading.
 The percentage is reading days over all days they are on the platform.

 - Total user daily logins per platform.
-For example, if I work from the web client all day but check a single message on my iphone I will still get 1 Web and 1 Mobile for the day.
+For example, if I work from the web client all day but check a single message on my iPhone, I will still get 1 Web and 1 Mobile for the day.

 - Total users on the network evaluated for each time period shown on the visual.
-A registered member is any user who had been activated in Yammer was not suspended or deleted for the datapoint timeframe.
+A registered member is any user who had been activated in Yammer and was not suspended or deleted for the datapoint timeframe.